-With the support of UCLA’s Center for Critical Internet Inquiry and in partnership with Stanford’s Digital Civil Society Lab, researchers from several organizations engaged students by exploring examples of dark patterns and developed a beautifully illustrated zine as an educational resource.
-This is one step toward a larger goal of bringing together a community of students, fellows, mentors, and faculty to expand the current definition of the most harmful deceptive patterns.
+With the support of the UCLA Center for Critical Internet Inquiry and in partnership with Stanford’s Digital Civil Society Lab, researchers from several organizations engaged students by exploring examples of dark patterns and developed an illustrated zine as an educational resource.

-“I, Obscura“, a dark pattern zine created through collaboration between UCLA’s Center for Critical Internet Inquiry and Stanford’s Computer Science Course “Bridging Policy and Technology Through Design,” has been launched and made available to the public.
+“I, Obscura“, a dark pattern zine created through collaboration between the UCLA Center for Critical Internet Inquiry and Stanford’s Computer Science Course “Bridging Policy and Technology Through Design,” has been launched and made available to the public.

 The zine features manipulative patterns that companies use to trick unsuspecting users into doing what they want.
 It includes nine case studies, ranging from hidden cancellation fees and online games purchases to subtle forms of advertising creating user deception.
 For each case, they provided a context, defined a pattern with an illustration, and explained the direct harms to people.